 - 5. Request that official transcripts of ALL previous undergraduate and graduate work (even if recorded on subsequent transcripts) be sent directly to you in a sealed envelope.
 Do not break the seal.
-(Longwood transcripts Do Not Submit as they will be obtained in house.) - 6.
+(Do NOT submit Longwood transcripts as they will be obtained in house.) - 6.
 Two recommendations related to your competence and effectiveness in your professional work are required.
 These recommendations should come from employers, or faculty members who are not on the graduate admission committee of the program to which you are applying.
 Section 1 of each recommendation form is to be completed by the applicant.
 Provide the recommendation form and a self-addressed, stamped (if it must be mailed) envelope to each person preparing a recommendation.
 Instruct each to enclose the completed recommendation in the envelope.
 The envelope should then be sealed, signed across the seal and returned to you.
 Do not break the seal. - 7.
 Applicants must submit a copy of their valid teaching license if applying to one of the Education degree or graduate professional endorsement programs that require a teaching license as a prerequisite. - 8.
-Applicants must submit a copy of passing scores on Praxis I, OR an equivalent SAT or ACT score, OR passing scores on the VCLA plus passing Praxis I Mathematics or equivalent SAT mathematics or equivalent ACT mathematics, if applying to any of the five initial licensure programs. - 9.
+Applicants must submit a copy of passing scores on Praxis Core Academics for Educators, OR an equivalent SAT or ACT score, OR passing scores on the VCLA plus passing Praxis Core Academics for Educators: Mathematics or equivalent SAT mathematics or equivalent ACT mathematics, if applying to any of the three initial licensure programs. - 9.
 Applicants to the English/Creative Writing program must submit a writing sample of not less than ten (10) and not more than twenty (20) pages in the genre of their choice.
-(10 pages of poetry OR 15 pages of prose/fiction or non-fiction OR 20 pages of drama) - 10.
-Applicants to the Education/Music program must submit a 15-30 minute video (VHS or DVD) of their teaching or rehearsal. - 11.
+(10 pages of poetry OR 15 pages of prose/fiction or non-fiction OR 20 pages of drama)

+- 10..
 Applicants to the Communication Sciences and Disorders program must submit scores from the General Test of the GRE.
 They can be no more than five years old.
-Applicants who hold a master's degree are exempt from this requirement.

-- 12. Applicants to the Business Administration program must submit scores from the GMAT. - 13.
+Applicants who hold a master's degree are exempt from this requirement. - 11.
+Applicants to the Business Administration program, all three concentrations, must submit scores from the GMAT. - 12.
 Once you have compiled ALL of the above, mail the complete application to the College of Graduate and Professional Studies, Longwood University, 201 High Street, Farmville, VA 23909.
-A complete application consists of the application form (which may be submitted online), the essay, a minimum of two recommendations, official transcripts from all colleges/universities attended, a copy of your teaching license if applicable, a copy of Praxis I or equivalent SAT or ACT or VCLA scores if applicable, a copy of GRE scores if applicable, a copy of GMAT scores if applicable, writing sample if applicable and a video/DVD if applicable.
+A complete application consists of the application form (which may be submitted online), the essay, a minimum of two recommendations on the required form, official transcripts from all colleges/universities attended, a copy of your teaching license if applicable, a copy of Praxis Core Academics for Educators or equivalent SAT or ACT or VCLA scores if applicable, a copy of GRE scores if applicable, a copy of GMAT scores if applicable, and a writing sample if applicable.
 (Application packets obtained from the College of Graduate and Professional Studies contain a large, return envelope with a checklist of the above items.
-Optional items that may be included with the application are a personal vitae or résumé, a writing sample, and additional recommendations.) - 14.
+Optional items that may be included with the application are a personal vitae or résumé, a writing sample, and additional recommendations.) - 13.
 Mail the \$50.00 non-refundable application fee (payable to Longwood University) to the Office of Cashiering, Longwood University, 201 High Street, Farmville, VA 23909 and include a note indicating the fee is for an admission application to graduate studies.
 (Application packets obtained from the College of Graduate and Professional Studies contain an Application Fee Receipt and a postage paid, return envelope.)